akshat387/Data-table/README.md

 # DATA-TABLE

+The project is basically a Data-Table.

-The project fetch the data in the form of table gathering the information about the User's order and other info as well.
+In which the data is fetch  in the form of table gathering the information about the User's order and other info as well.

-The project is build without any help of an External Library.
+The project is build and styled without the help of any External Library.

-The User can search about the user's information using the Search filter by typing his name.
+The User can search about the user's information using the Search filter by typing user's  name.